Historic Quaker Houses of Bucks County, PA

 1711, 1735, and 1812:

-The Gilbert Farm, located in Buckingham Township, is also known as the Datestone Farm.
+The Gilbert Farm in Buckingham Township is also known as the Datestone Farm.
 The house’s additive design over several generations represents a classic evolution of the Pennsylvania stone farmhouse.
-In 1735, Quaker farmers Thomas Gilbert and Lydia Gilbert built this house’s earliest section that survives today.
+In 1735, Quaker farmers Thomas Gilbert and Lydia Gilbert built the earliest surviving section of the house.
 The Gilbert family completed a major stone addition in 1812.
-The farm also grew to include a stone springhouse built in 1808, and a large bank barn, ca. 1850.
+The farm also grew to include a stone springhouse built in 1808 and a large bank barn dating to ca. 1850.

 A Springhouse with an 1808 Datestone:

 Above: This springhouse’s front elevation has an 1808 datestone.
 This building is larger than a typical Bucks County springhouse.
 There is a corner fireplace on the main level to heat the building when it was used as a dwelling.
-The barn dates to the mid 1800s.
-Image source: Lee J. Stoltzfus
+The barn dates to the mid-nineteenth century.
+Image source: Lee J. Stoltzfus.

 The Addition by G. Edwin Brumbaugh: